Nakajima quiver varieties in dimension four: The dimension vectors

 and $10$, which, by \cref{lem:stepdown} continues in $12$.
 Here, by \cref{lem:stepup} we have to branch as further going up is impossible.
 The only branching is $(6,8)$ which gives

 \item Both of the remaining vertices with weight \(2\) must be made balanced.
 By \cref{lem:stepup} we may terminate with a pair of weight \(1\) vertices or we may also connected them with an arbitrary chain of weight \(2\) vertices.
-The first option gives rise to
+The first option results in

 for \(i\neq1\).
 The second option, for \(m\geq2\), is

 \item By \cref{lem:12chain} the only possible balanced terminations of the weight \(3\) vertex chain are

 \item The only vertex to be made balanced is the remaining \(2\).
 By \cref{lem:stepup} we obtain an arbitrary chain of weight \(2\) which terminates by splitting into two vertices of weight $1$: